AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // This is an alternative approach to build an entity
 //
 // NOTE:
-// However, this has got much more use unlike a builder.
-This
+// However, this exhibit more malleable characteristics than that of builder.
-// function signature is fundamental to build powerful codebase.
+// This function signature is fundamental to building powerful codebase.
-// Developers familiar with functional programming, streaming APIs, etc
+// Developers familiar with **functional programming**, **streaming APIs**, etc
 // can relate more with this approach.
-The power is realized when this
+The power is realized when this typed
-// typed function is combined with following:
+// function is combined with following:
+//
 // 1/ predicates
 // 2/ transformers also called mappers
 // 3/ predicates as well as transformers
 //
-// Above is the essence of functional programming and has been given
+// Above is essentially functional programming and its worth noting to learn
-// different names.
+// more on this from different languages.
 //
+// TODO:
+// !!Help Needed!! ??Contributors??
-// TODO
+//
-// Write the names to this pattern given in different languages type OptionFunc func(*entity)
+// Write the names & stories they offer to this pattern in different languages type OptionFunc func(*entity)

 // New returns a new instance of entity based on the provided options